Hand lettering and calligraphy have been around for centuries, and both artistic styles are still practiced by modern artists.

 If you're worried about steep learning curves, check out apps like Calligraphy Handbook.
 You'll be able to create faster without worrying about other functions and features.
 If a more general app is your speed, for the most authentic and traditional look, raster apps like Procreate will be your best option because they give you a lot of texture.

-Even so, vectorized work like what you can create in Vectornator or Affinity Designer for iPad are still great options.
+Even so, vectorized work like what you can create in Curve or Affinity Designer for iPad are still great options.
 Hopefully, this list sets you off in the right direction when you decide to download your next drawing app.

 But no matter what app you choose, don't forget your Paperlike!
 You'll have a better drawing and notetaking experience because of the added resistance and more natural feel.
 You can even enjoy creating outdoors, thanks to the reduced glare.